DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 ### Filter by V/S Sets

-After organizing the project sheets into sets, you can apply filters to make the work process easier.
+Once you have organized the project sheets into sets, you can apply filters to make the work process easier.

 ![SheetGen apply filter](../../assets\images\SheetGen\SG-Sl-FilterSet.png)